Power Integrations combines programmability, high efficiency and small form factor in new zero-voltage-switching power-supply ICs - CIE

-Power Integrations, the specialist in high-voltage integrated circuits (ICs) for energy-efficient power conversion, has announced the InnoSwitch™4-Pro family of digitally controllable, off-line CV/CC Zero Voltage Switching (ZVS) flyback ICs, which substantially reduce the size of power adapters.
+Power Integrations, a specialist in high-voltage integrated circuits (ICs) for energy-efficient power conversion, has launched the InnoSwitch™4-Pro family of digitally controllable, off-line CV/CC Zero Voltage Switching (ZVS) flyback ICs, which are said to substantially reduce the size of power adapters.
 Incorporating a robust PowiGaN gallium-nitride primary switch and steady-state switching frequency of up to 140 kHz, the highly integrated devices reduce the component count and PCB area required for ultra-compact adapters for cellphone, notebook, tablet and multi-port accessories.

 A unique control algorithm is employed by the InnoSwitch4-Pro ICs to enable ZVS in both DCM and CCM.
 When paired with the ClampZero IC, the algorithm allows for higher-frequency operation without a corresponding drop in efficiency.
 InnoSwitch4-Pro also supports quasi-resonant switching in DCM and CCM when used as a standalone product.
 DCM-only operation can be selected to reduce SR FET voltage stress.
 The new ICs also feature an optimized command set to reduce I2C traffic.